truham/with-wcpay/README.md

 With Turnkey, the wallet handles authentication and EIP-712 signing — WalletConnect Pay handles everything else: transaction construction, gas sponsorship (via 7702 paymaster), and on-chain broadcast.
 The wallet never holds or spends native ETH for gas.

+Each end-user's wallet is fully self-custodial: Turnkey creates a dedicated sub-organization per user with a 1-of-1 root quorum, meaning only the authenticated user can authorize signing.
+The parent organization cannot access sub-organization private keys.
+Turnkey acts as the secure wallet infrastructure — key generation and signing happen within Turnkey's secure enclaves, but control belongs entirely to the end-user.

 ## Demo

 <div align="center">